open-sauced/ai/README.md

 ## Documentation

-The documentation for the project can be found [here](https://docs.opensauced.pizza/chrome-extension/introduction-to-the-chrome-extension/).
+The documentation for the project can be found [here](https://docs.opensauced.pizza/chrome-extension/introduction-to-the-chrome-extension/). boogie man

 ## Running the project locally